FatihKoz/jumpseat-travel/README.md

 ***** Installation Steps

 S1.
-Upload the module (or pull via GitHub) to your root/modules folder.
+Upload the contents of the module (or pull via GitHub) to your root/modules/JumpSeat folder.

 Go to admin section and enable the module, that's all.\
 On some servers, after enabling/disabling modules an app cache cleaning process may be necessary (check admin/maintenance).